Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Probabilistic modeling and Inference youtube playlist.md

   - *Pros:* Generally faster convergence.
   - *Cons:* May be complex to implement due to the presence of sums inside logarithms.

-- **Method 2:** Expectation-Maximization (EM) algorithm.
+- **Method 2:** Expectation-Maximisation (EM) algorithm.
-  - *Pros:* Simpler implementation for models with latent variables; widely used and extends to various generalizations.
+  - *Pros:* Simpler implementation for models with latent variables; widely used and extends to various important generalisations.
   - *Cons:* Can be slower and may converge to local maxima.

 **Notes:**
-- **Direct Optimization** involves computing gradients of the log-likelihood with respect to $\theta$ and using optimization algorithms (e.g., gradient ascent).
+- **Direct Optimisation** involves computing gradients of the log-likelihood with respect to $\theta$ and using optimisation algorithms (e.g., gradient ascent).
 - The **EM Algorithm** iteratively performs:
   1. **Expectation (E-step):** Compute the expected value of the latent variables given current parameters.
-  2. **Maximization (M-step):** Update parameters to maximize the expected log-likelihood found in the E-step.
+  2. **Maximisation (M-step):** Update parameters to maximise the expected log-likelihood found in the E-step.

-By understanding these steps, we can choose the appropriate method for maximizing the likelihood based on the problem's complexity and requirements.
+By understanding these steps, we can choose the appropriate method for maximising the likelihood based on the problem's complexity and requirements.

-(Given the data we’ve observed, which parameter value is most probable?)
+### Kullback-Leibler divergence